 Jump in a Pile of Leaves

-The ultimate fall bucket list activity!
+The ultimate fall activity!
 Feel like a kid again and jump into a pile of autumn leaves.
 It’s a fun way to reward yourself after all that raking, lawn cleanup and other seasonal maintenance.
-Make a maze or leaf labyrinth leading up to the pile for the kids.
-Consider taking advantage of the picturesque setting and have a photo shoot.
-After all the fun, collect prettier leaves for crafting projects.
+Make a maze or leaf labyrinth leading up to the pile for the kids, and after all the fun, collect prettier leaves for crafting projects.
 Use the leaves for compost or chop them up with your mower and use the bits as mulch in your garden.

 Build a Scarecrow